About PCI Paleontology

 • PCI Paleontology is transparent: reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
 Recommendations are signed by the recommenders.
 Reviews may also be signed if the reviewers agree to do so

-• PCI Paleontology is not exclusive: an article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies), and may even be published in a traditional journal (although this is not the goal of PCI Paleontology).
+• PCI Paleontology is not exclusive: an article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies) and may even be published in a traditional journal (although this is not the goal of PCI Paleontology).

-Managing board of PCI Paleontology
+Managing Board of PCI Paleontology

 Jérémy Anquetin (Jurassica Museum, Porrentruy, Switzerland) [Founder and manager]